Baylene: Oh my goodness. It looks like a very long walk.

 - Afro Samurai crosses a desert in Resurrection, with Ninja Ninja complaining the whole time.
 Kotaro follows, and nearly dies in the desert as a result.

-- Magical Girl Lyrical Nanoha has Vita and Signum looking for monster souls in a desert planet.
+- Magical Girl Lyrical Nanoha A's has Vita and Signum looking for monster souls in a desert planet.

 - Due to the nature of the Digital World, the heroes often find themselves crossing deserts.
 Seldom do they have a known destination in mind.

 - The world of One Piece has the entire country of Alabasta, where Crocodile takes advantage of the climate to cause an entire war.
 The Straw Hats and Vivi themselves end up having to cross the desert on they way to the town of Alubarna; fortunately Vivi is the princess of Alabasta, so she's used to the dangers of the desert and helps the rest of the group along.